1954: Elvis and The Billboard

 When it comes to an artist’s achievements on the charts, THE BILLBOARD has certainly set the standard for any artist’s succes to be measured by.
 In this topic, we will chronologically go through the impact Elvis had on the charts, while also focusing on the role The Billboard played in Elvis’ career.

 TO THE RIGHTSIDE of this topic we have all articles and charts published in The Billboard in 1954 that either mention Elvis’ name or include direct Elvis-related information.

-And to help visualize and put into perspective what was actually going on during that remarkable year of Elvis’ breakthrough, and since The Billboard did not publish any photos of Elvis in 1954, I’ve added the images that are displayed ON THE LEFTSIDE (and at the bottom) of this topic.
+And to help visualize and put into perspective what was actually going on during that remarkable year of Elvis’ breakthrough (and especially since The Billboard did not publish any photos of Elvis in 1954), I’ve added the images that are displayed ON THE LEFTSIDE of this topic.

 Let The Billboard guide you through the first 6 months of Elvis’ career.
 We will start our journey in July of 1954, when SUN 209 was released …

-In the same week that Elvis’ first single was released, a certain person by the name of Tom Parker bought himself 7 ponies.
+In the same week that Elvis’ first single was released, a person by the name of Tom Parker bought himself 7 ponies.
 He will soon meet up with the boy from Tupelo, and together they will change the music industry forever.

 This date marks the first time Elvis Presley’s name is mentioned in The Billboard.
 The Sun contract was actually signed on July 26, 1954.

-And in the same edition Elvis gets his first ever review, in the Country & Western section of the magazine, while being introduced as a “strong new talent”.
+And in the same edition Elvis gets his first ever review, in the Country & Western section of the magazine, Elvis is being introduced as a “strong new talent”.

 SUN 209 was officially released on July 19, 1954.